SurajJadhav7/Infosys-Training/README.md

 # Infosys-Training

 Assignments of Generic Training(only) are included.
-DO NOT directly jump over to solution. try as much as you can first and then see the solutions.
+DO NOT directly jump over to solution.
+Try as much as you can first and then see the solutions.